gowhd20/Chatchat_distributed_system/README.md

 ## Session handling
 	User information is stored in 'Sessions' document that has a lifetime of pre-defined timedelta value.

-	Session data is at first maintained by indivisual master nodes and once get pushed into shared resource database, it stays as long as someone decide to clean the whole system.
+	Session data is at first maintained by indivisual master nodes and once it get pushed into shared resource database, it stays as long as someone decide to clean the whole system.

-	Each master node cleans its session data by pre-defined time of interval.
-If the data was cleaned, corresponding user loses his data history and only way to get them back is retrieving from shared resource database.
+	Each master node cleans its session data after it succeed to push the data into shared database.
+	Data pushed into shared resource then shared to all other nodes based on master node's permission.
-	User without history of previous session id will be assigned a new session id when logging in which has empty links to other documents.
+	User without history of previous session id will be assigned a new session id when logging in.

+## System logging
+	Each master node logs major commitment that it takes into the local database

 ## Fault tolerance and recovery
+	A number of master nodes(also alias coordinators) can run concurrently.
+	By doing so, system is able to handle in case of one of the master nodes' failure.
+	Once it happened, involved worker nodes will automatically migrate to another master node that is active.
+	In a similar sense when new worker node joins to the system, it iteratively searches for only active master node.
-	A number of master nodes(also alias coordinator) can run concurrently and by doing so, if master node in charge went down, other backup master nodes can occupy the empty space.
-This will happen gracefully by slave nodes start looking for backup master node when previous master node stop responding.
-Once it finds backup master node, it starts from registering as if it was a new slave node.
+	When worker nodes recognize master node stop responding, it start registering to another master node, and behave same as if it was a new worker node.

+	Also the end-users who interacting with
+	front-end(master node/coordinator) are redirected to
+	another webpage while keeping all data in the shared database when current webpage turn unavailable.

-	On the other side, if slave node stops responding, master node will try pre-defined times and decide to move on to another slave node.
+	On the other side, if worker node stops responding, master node will try over pre-defined times and then eventually asign the task to another worker node in case of the worker node found failure. failed nodes are collected by each master node and garbaged in every pre-defined time.
+	All worker node in the list of failed node will be omitted in every worker selection process.
-	Using session allows for users to restore all the data from the database in either shared resource database or master node in case closing blowser.
+	Using session allows for users to restore all the data from either of shared resource database or worker node database.

 ## Security
 	The system leverages AES and RSA(symmetric and asymmetric key) to keep the travling data secure.

-	Slave node sends its public key at the handshaking phase to the master node, and the master node handshakes back to the node with the data of common-RSA key(for fanout message encryption/decryption) as well as general server info(ex, server's public_key, id).
+	Worker node sends its public key to the master node at the stage of handshake,
+	and the master node handshakes back to the node with data of common-RSA key(for fanout message encryption/decryption) and general server info(ex, server's public_key, id) encrypted by public key of the worker node.

-	Also master server refreshes common-RSA keys for every pre-defined time of interval and send them out to all slave nodes to update which would increase level of security.
+	Also master server refreshes common-RSA keys
+	for every pre-defined time of interval and broadcast new keys to all worker nodes for updating.

 ## Communication
-	List of communication methods are as follows: publish/subscribe, RPC, fanout, direct messaging(downstream/upstream).
+	List of communication methods this system is leveraging are as follows: publish/subscribe, RPC, fanout, direct messaging(downstream/upstream).

-	Master and slave nodes all have the same capacity of communication methods.
+	Master and worker nodes all have the same capacity of communication within the nodes.

-	When a new node joins, present master node fanout broadcast messages to all slave nodes with its info using publish/subscribe communication method.
+	When a new node joins or registered node leaves/fails master node notifies to all worker nodes
-	Slave nodes send/receive direct message to the master node as needed(ex, acquiring permission to shared resource).
-And also Master node responses with direct messaging.
-	All slave nodes keep up-to-date their status to the present master node by RPC.
-	Once again if any slave node has been disconnected, the present master node broadcast messages to all slave nodes and updates active node information in both master and slave side of database.
+	with its info by publish/subscribe(fanout, asynchronous)
+	communication method.
+	Worker nodes send/receive direct message to/from
+	the master node as needed(direct messaging, asynchronous).

+	Assignment of workload from master node to worker node takes place through RPC method(direct communication, synchronous).

+## Distributed synchronization
+	System selected centralized sychronization algorithm for
+	accessing shared resource that is coordinator's permission based.

+	When there is a request from the end-user, master node caches it in the queue and later asign the task to a worker node as soon as it takes turn from the queue otherwise master node(coordinator) asigns
+	the task instantaneously with permission to
+	the shared resource to a node to process.

 ## Naming
-	Everything is dynamically handled from communication between nodes to database hits
+	Worker nodes are introduced about information including other node's ids and RSA keys when it joins to a master node.

 ## Consistency and replication
-	All user history is replicated onto shared resource center thus, as long as the session id is valid, users can fully restore data from either of both database.
+	All data from user will be replicated/updated onto shared resource database with session id in which then users can fully restore data from
+	in case of node failure or webpage crash.

-	Any crashes from either slave node or master node is handled gracefully and automatically.
-Also data consistency is achived by enabling replicas to the shared resource database.
+	Any crashes from either worker or master node is handled gracefully by automated redirect and searching for available nodes which will benefit
-	Each master node make own logs about major actions and store them into the database so that we expect it for clarifying what has happened while it's running.
+	both entities of end-user and worker node.

+	Essential data is replicated locally in the node database therefore any requests can be handled gracefully even without permission to access shared resources(weakly-consistent).

 ## Coding structure
 	object-oriented style